M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 16 active-X
+Version 9.8 Revision 17 active-X

-Fix the use of constructor Remove { } for groups
+Fix the move method for forms

 When fist time run the interpreter do this in M2000 console: dir appdir$